jsfehler/renpy-radarchart/README.md

 The data should be created inside a label.

+A chart's data should then be gathered in a tuple:

+    plot_values = (COOL_VALUE, BEAUTY_VALUE, CUTE_VALUE, SMART_VALUE, TOUGH_VALUE)

+The number of items in the tuple will determine how many points the RadarChart has.

 Next, you'll need a RadarChart instance:

-    plot_values = (COOL_VALUE, BEAUTY_VALUE, CUTE_VALUE, SMART_VALUE, TOUGH_VALUE)
     rc = RadarChart(size=200,
                     values=plot_values,
                     max_value=255,